google/closure-templates/documentation/reference/functions.md

 `dataProtoType` should be a reference to an imported proto type, or `null`.

-`staticMetadata` should be a `soy.LoggableElementMetdata` proto instance.
+`staticMetadata` should be a `soy.LoggableElementMetadata` proto instance.

 ```soy
 {export const VeWithMetadata = ve_def(